SAP/spartacus-docs/_pages/telco/configurable-guided-selling.md

 ## Overview

-This feature enables customers to:

-- Browse through the content of a BPO and purchase SPOs, as part of a BPO
+Configurable Guided Selling allows customers to browse through the content of a BPO and purchase SPOs, as part of a BPO, and it supports nested bundles.
-- Purchase bulk product offerings by providing customers a purchase wizard experience, wherein they can view and select the desired POs within a set of available options

 For more information, see the following:
 - [Configurable Guided Selling](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/fa22e16db2524c0bb9b12c6102ba1b5d.html)